 Student Financial Aid includes certain awards to provide financial aid to students, primarily under the Federal Work-Study (FWS), Federal Pell Grant (Pell), and Federal Supplemental Educational Opportunity Grant (FSEOG) programs of the U.S. Department of Education.
-Lander also receives awards to make loans to eligible students under the Federal Direct Loan program.
+The University also receives awards to make loans to eligible students under the Federal Direct Loan program.

-Note 2.
-Summary of Significant Accounting Policies for Expenditures of Federal Awards
+Note 2 - Summary of Significant Accounting Policies for Expenditures of Federal Awards

-Expenditures for federal student financial aid are recognized as incurred and include the federal share of students' FSEOG program grants and FWS program earnings, certain other federal financial aid for students, and administrative cost allowances, where applicable.
+Expenditures for federal student financial aid programs are recognized as incurred and include the federal share of students' FSEOG program grants and FWS program earnings, certain other federal financial aid for students, and administrative cost allowances, where applicable.
 Federal Pell Grant awards and Direct Loans are recognized as agency transactions and are not recorded as expenditures in the basic financial statements.
-Lander elected to not use the 10% de minimus indirect cost rate.
+The University elected not to use the 10% de minimis indirect cost rate.

-Note 3.
-Federal Direct Loan Program
+Note 3 - Federal Direct Loan Program

-Lander is responsible only for the performance of certain administrative duties with respect to its Federal Direct Loan program and, accordingly, these loans are not included in its financial statements.
-It is not practicable to determine the balance of loans outstanding to students and former students of Lander under these programs as of June 30, 2023.
+The University is responsible only for the performance of certain administrative duties with respect to its Federal Direct Loan program and, accordingly, these loans are not included in its financial statements.
+It is not practicable to determine the balance of loans outstanding to students and former students of the University under these programs as of June 30, 2024.

-Note 4.
-Federal Perkins Loan (FPL) Program
+Note 4 - Federal Perkins Loan (FPL) Program

 The University participated in the FPL Program sponsored by the U.S. government.
 Under this program, funds were loaned to qualified students and were re-loaned after collection.
 The U.S. government phased out the program and no disbursements were permitted or made after June 30, 2018.
-At June 30, 2023, cumulative loans outstanding (net of principal repayments, cancellations, and allowances) totaled \$20,022.
+At June 30, 2024, there were no cumulative loans outstanding (net of principal repayments, cancellations, and allowances).